LoyolaChicagoBooks/introcs-csharp/rst/fileread.rst

    The sum is 16

-In :ref:`fio` we will discuss a more flexible way of finding files to open, that works well in MonoDevelop and many other situations.
+In :ref:`fio` we will discuss a more flexible way of finding files to open, that works well in Xamarin Studio and many other situations.

 .. index::
    double: example; copy file to upper case